Working with Geodatabase Metadata: Writing/Updating Metadata

 3. Update XML Metadata

-By looking at a section of the incoming metadata, we can see that a value indicating a minimum bike path length has not been applied to the metadata.
+By looking at a section of the incoming metadata, we can see that a value indicating a minimum bike path length has not been applied.

 DistanceSnippet.png

-The XMLUpdater transformer will be used to update the incoming metadata with a new value.
+The XMLUpdater transformer will update the incoming metadata with a new value.
 Add an XMLUpdater to the canvas and connect both the Document and Update input ports to the AttributeCreator.
-In the XMLUpdater parameters, set the XML Text to geodb_metadata_string, since there are lots of attributes it is easiest to type it in instead of using the Attribute Selector.
-Next, in the Updates section set the following values:
+In the XMLUpdater parameters, set the XML Text to geodb_metadata_string.
+Since there are many attributes, it is easiest to type them in rather than use the Attribute Selector.
+Next, in the Updates section, set the following values:

 • Update Type: Replace Contents